 Here’s what the daily progress trackers look like.
 There are two days per page, and 365 days of entries. 🙂 Has morning and evening questions / journal prompts and a handy little checklist to keep you on track with healthy habits.

-One day when I was lying on the couch not wanting to do anything, I figured if I was going to be out of school for a long time, I might as well do something productive with my life.
+One day when I was at home lying on the couch, depressed, not wanting to do anything, I figured if I was going to be out of school for a long time, I might as well do something productive with my life.
 I looked at my options.
 I could do some kind of online college class, go to in-person events just to get out of the house, or pick up a hobby.
 But none of these things made me happy, and my depression seemed determined to keep me drowning under the waves.

 There was something that was my thing, and that was entrepreneurship.
 No matter what kind of day I’m having, the mere mention of startups still perks up my ears.
 I had been starting businesses in some form or another ever since I was a kid, and despite everything, this passion has never wavered.